DrTimothyAldenDavis/GraphBLAS/alternative/README.txt

 CMake is prefered for compiling SuiteSparse/GraphBLAS, but this folder provides a simple alternative, if you don't have CMake or if you prefer a simple Makefile build process.
-The Makefile does not install any user-defined objects in ../User/*.m4, and it will typically require modifications before it will work on your system.
-It assumes you have the Intel compiler (icc), but this can easily be changed by editting the Makefile.
+The Makefile will typically require modifications before it will work on your system.
+It assumes you have the GNU compiler (gcc), but this can easily be changed by editting the Makefile.
 See the ifeq (UNAME...) section in the Makefile to customize the settings for Linux or the Mac.

 Files: